xiwenc1/DeepDIH/README.md

 **If you failed to install the dependencies, please downlown the `.html` files to check the results.**

 ## Installation
-1.Clone this repository.
+- Clone this repository.
 `git clone https://github.com/XiwenChen-NAU/DeepDIH.git`

-2. run
+- run
 `python main.py`